Robert Eggers' "The Witch" is now streaming on Netflix, and it's the perfect time to watch this folk horror ahead of "Werwulf's" release.

 Key Highlights

-- Netflix streams Robert Eggers' horror film 'The Witch'
+- Netflix now streams Robert Eggers' 'The Witch,' a folk horror film

 Real-World Impact